buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 *Tups*: No, I' \*\*m suspicious.
 Can I see any cracks in the floor, maybe in a square shape?

-*Narrator*: No, there are millions of cracks, you can' \*\*t see a pit that clearly [*the Narrator determines that the pit is well camouflaged and Tups has poor lighting to see well*]
+*Narrator*: No, there are millions of cracks, you can' \*\*t see a pit that clearly [*the Game Master determines that the pit is well camouflaged and Tups has poor lighting to see well*]

 *Tups*: Ok, I take my water flask from my backpack.
 I' \*\*m going to pour some water on the floor.
 Does it seem to seep into the floor at any point or reveal some pattern?